 *May be eligible for PRE-ETS funding through your state Vision Rehabilitation counselor.

 SAT/ACT and College Application Prerequisites & Process

-This unique opportunity is perfect for students who plan to pursue post-secondary education.
-The course guides students regarding the application process, pre-requisites for admission, and the ACT/SAT pre-admission test.
+This unique two-day opportunity is perfect for students who plan to pursue post-secondary education.
+The course guides students regarding the college application process, pre-requisites for admission, and the ACT/SAT pre-admission test.
 Advice on preparation for the two major college entrance exams currently required by most institutions of higher learning will be detailed.
 The course will review practice test items and non-visual ways to understand charts, tables and graphs on the tests.
-All students who will be enrolled in 9th-12th grades during the 2018-19 school year are welcome to apply for this two-session program.
+All students who will be enrolled in 9th-12th grades during the 2019-20 school year are welcome to apply for this two-session program.
 Students will increase skills & experience in: